-5. The report of the Commission on the [application,] Environmental Plans [and all other accompanying documents] or revised plans shall be published on the Authority's website in accordance with regulation 92 and shall be included as part of the reports and recommendations to the Council pursuant to regulation 15.
+5. The report of the Commission on the [application,] Environmental Plans[, the non-confidential parts of the Test Mining Report] or revised plans shall be published on the Authority's website in accordance with regulation 92 and shall be included as part of the reports and recommendations to the Council pursuant to regulation 15.